Two Factor Authentication (2FA) For WordPress

 It’s vital to create a strong password to secure your WordPress website.
 However, a password alone won’t deliver adequate protection against many threats that pose a serious risk to your site, such as brute force attacks.

-Using Two Factor Authentication (2FA), you can add an additional layer of security to your WordPress site.
+Using Two Factor Authentication (2FA), you can add an additional layer of security to your WordPress sites.
 It’s relatively simple to set up, and this feature will significantly reduce the risk of unauthorized users gaining access to your site.

 In this post, we’ll introduce 2FA and explain how it can be used in WordPress.
 We’ll then show you how to implement this feature using plugins.

 What Is Two Factor Authentication (2FA) For WordPress?

 Two Factor Authentication (2FA) is a layer of security that requires both a password and an additional verification of the user’s identity.
 This verification comes from something only the authorized user can access, such as text and voice messages, email links, QR codes, or push notifications.
 2FA is secure, because attackers don’t have access to these external channels.

 How Does 2FA for WordPress Work?